 - Train

-Each letter represents a critical piece of the puzzle for developing lightning-fast hands.
+Each letter represents a critical piece of the puzzle for developing lightning-fast pickleball hand speed.

 Coach Hardy emphasizes that these aren't just abstract concepts.
 They're actionable techniques you can drill today and see results within weeks.